hafslundnett/hdd-style/styleguide/lib/getting-started.md

 ---
-name: Hafslunds digitale designsystem
+name: Hafslunds digital design system
-category: Introduksjon
+category: Introduction
 ---

-> Hafslund digitale designsystem (**HDD**) er et felles grunnlag for å holde den grafiske profilen konsistent på tvers av prosjekter.
-Klassene og navngivingen i prosjektet følger BECM standarden.
-Du finner mer informasjon om dette på

-## Komme i gang

-Det er flere måter å ta i bruk HDD på:
+> Hafslunds digital design system (**HDD**) is a common framework to keep the design consistent with the brand across project.
+The classes and naming follows the BECM convention.
+You can find more information about this in the [wiki](https://github.com/hafslundnett/hdd-style/wiki/Naming-guidelines)

+## Getting started

+There are multiple ways of using HDD:
-* Klone HDD sitt git repository: `git clone git@github.com:hafslundnett/hdd-style.git`
+* Cloning the git repository: `git clone git@github.com:hafslundnett/hdd-style.git`
-* Laste inn som npm-pakke: `npm install @hafslundnett/hdd-style`
+* Add it as an npm dependency: `npm install @hafslundnett/hdd-style`
-  * Importere main.sass via npm i ditt stylesheet: `@import '~@hafslundnett/hdd-style/main';`
+  * Import main.sass in your stylesheet: `@import '~@hafslundnett/hdd-style/main';`
-  * Bruke ferdig bundlet css fra `dist/bundle.min.css`
+  * Use the bundled and minified file: `dist/bundle.min.css`
-* **TBD**: Hente det inn via CDN `<link rel="stylesheet" href="https://cdn.com/hdd/latest/bundle.min.css">`
+* **TBD**: Add a link tag in your `<head>` tag and refer to our CDN: `<link rel="stylesheet" href="https://cdn.com/hdd/latest/bundle.min.css">`

-## Bidra
+## Contribute

-Ønsker du å endre, fjerne eller legge til noe?
-Vennligst les igjennom vår [bidragsguide](./CONTRIBUTING.md) og [adferdskodeks](./CODE_OF_CONDUCT.md).
-Om det ikke finnes en sak på det allerede kan du legge det inn under [Github Issues](https://github.com/hafslundnett/hdd-style/issues/new).

-## Sette opp lokalt miljø

-For å kjøre prosjektet trenger du å ha `node` og `npm` installert.
-Kjør `npm install` fra kommandolinja for å laste ned alle avhengigheter.
-Bruk så `npm start` for å få opp dokumentasjonen i nettleseren og se endringer på de aktuelle komponentene.
+Do you wish to change, remove or add something?
+Please read our [contribution guide](./CONTRIBUTING.md) and [code of conduct](./CODE_OF_CONDUCT.md).
+Check for related open issues, and if none exist please open a new one: [Github Issues](https://github.com/hafslundnett/hdd-style/issues/new).

+## Open the styleguide locally

+In order to get started you will need to have `node` and `npm` installed.
+You can get it at https://nodejs.org.
+When those are installed run:

+* `npm install`
+* `npm start`

+This will open the styleguide in your browser and refresh on changes.